lfarroco/purescript-astar/README.md

 ```

 For `blocked` you can provide a `Set` with a custom type - its element will be
 considered unwalkable.
-Eg. you can have
+You can have

 ```
 data Cell = Wall | Grass
 ```

-and then pass as `blocked`:
+and then `Wall` as `blocked`:

 ```
-Set.insert 1 Set.empty
+Set.insert Wall Set.empty
 ```

 Note that walkable cells in the `world` parameter should also match the type, so
-they will need to be either `Wall` or `Grass`.
+in this example they will need to be either `Wall` or `Grass`.

-Based on the work of
+Based on the work of:

 - https://www.redblobgames.com/pathfinding/a-star/introduction.html
 - https://github.com/weissi/astar